scylladb/scylla-rust-driver/docs/source/tracing/paged.md

 use futures::StreamExt;
 use uuid::Uuid;

-// Prepare the query
+// Prepare the statement
 let mut prepared: PreparedStatement = session
     .prepare("SELECT a FROM ks.tab")
     .await?;

-// Enable tracing for the prepared query prepared.set_tracing(true);
+// Enable tracing for the prepared statement prepared.set_tracing(true);

 // Create a paged query iterator and fetch pages